janmoehl/AndroidSlicer/README.md

 We use npm scripts and [Webpack][] as our build system.

+If `jhipster` isn't an executable in your path, try to fix it with `sudo npm install -g generator-jhipster`.

 #### 2. MongoDB

 | Operating System | Installation Instructions                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |